ericzbeard/neptune-gremlin/README.md

 Also keep in mind that the very first call to a new Neptune cluster tends to fail with a 500, so if that happens, just try again.

+_Note that this app will result in charges in your AWS account!
+Be sure to destroy the stack when you are done!_

 ```sh
 npm run build
 cd cdk-test-app